ff0000-ad-tech/tmpl-standard-base/README.md

 ![Bulk Control](https://github.com/ff0000-ad-tech/readme-assets/blob/master/tmpl-standard-base/bulk-control.png)

 The dropdown lists plugins that can be used on the selected set of ads.
+Click the 🔥 icon to execute.

 Several plugins are installed by default that simplify publishing: